 7 - PlantFusion Complete Meal

-With 20 grams of protein per serving, it’s also a suitable option for non-vegan athletes who are looking for more diverse protein sources in their diet.
+I also liked that it comes with 20 grams of protein per serving, which is a suitable option for non-vegan athletes who are looking for more diverse protein sources in their diet.

 - Uses only natural flavors for a more enjoyable shake